pumbaa666/KaamelottBot/README.md

 You need write privileges on this folder (at least `755`) `chmod -R 755 KaamelottBot/sounds/`.

+Same goes for animated Gifs with the command `/kaamelott-gifs`.

 Hosting your own Server
 ---
-You can host the server on your own machine and not depending on Pumbaa.
+You can host the server on your own machine and not depends on Pumbaa.

 Server Requirements
 ---